Directors and executives can no longer afford to pay lip service to cyber risk

 Educate executives and directors on cyber risk and its implications

 4. Granted, cybersecurity is a complex and expansive subject.
 To fully exercise their governance responsibilities, board members and executives formally pursue cyber resilience education to contribute and challenge the cyber resilience program positively.
-That's why we created the Executive Cyber Resilience Program - to help non-technical business leaders accelerate their cyber strategy design and governance skills.
-The short and intensive enterprise online program goes beyond the fundamentals of cyber resilience, equipping you with practical skills to actively participate in cyber resilience strategy design, as well as exercise your cyber-risk governance responsibilities.
+That's why we created The Cyber Resilience for Business Leaders Pathways — to equip non-technical business leaders with the essential knowledge and confidence to sponsor cyber transformation programs and culture change initiatives, including preparedness in the event of a major cyber crisis.
+These short and intensive online modules help non-technical leaders make effective cyber decisions, accelerate organizational cyber resilience posture, and, most importantly, deliver results quickly.
 The argument that board members must not educate themselves on cyber risk is both tired and dangerous.
 Corporate directors need to acquaint themselves with cyber risk in the same way they need to grasp the fundamentals around cash flow, mergers and acquisitions, regulatory compliance and CEO succession.

 Implement a robust independent cyber risk assurance framework